 So I made it shorter and used a few layers of foil to make it more sturdy.
 Just lay the foil out flat, then start bending up the sides and scrunching them to form a raised edge.
 Add more layers of foil underneath and do the same again until it feels strong enough to hold water.
 If you need to weigh it down, add some smooth flat stones to the corners.

 I made the river during Ollie’s nap because I knew it would be hard work with him around!
 I filled it with water and put his plastic boats in and left it for him to find.

 He was really excited and couldn’t wait to start playing.
 Ollie decided to get in the river and have a little paddle.
 Unfortunately he stood on the sides, flattening them and letting all the water out!
 The great thing with using foil though, is that you can just reshape it!
 So I fixed the walls back up, put some more water in and we carried on playing.

 It was actually a good opportunity to teach Ollie more about being careful and gentle.
 He’s like a bull in a China shop most of the time so any chance to teach him why he needs to chill out a bit is always useful!

 Once he’d had a few walks up and down the river, he decided to crouch down and sail the boats up and down it.
 This was a good time to practice the colours he’s been learning lately.

-He liked splashing in the water with his hands and pushing the boats to make them move along the river.
-He also liked the noise the foil made when he stood on it.
+He liked splashing in the water with his hands and pushing the boats to make them move along the tin foil river.
+He also liked the noise the tin foil river made when he stood on it.